bisdan/pcs/README.md

 ## Inference

 Model parameters and examples for inference can also be obtained from [LRZ Sync+Share](https://syncandshare.lrz.de/getlink/fiQmpeVNi4XKJ9ioGLsTSVJY).
-This currently requires a NVIDIA GPU.
+This currently requires a NVIDIA GPU (instructions tested for Tesla V100, RTX 2080, and GTX 1080 with CUDA Version: 11.2 and PyTorch 1.9).